da4all/da4all.github.io/_pages/testing.md

     'Making Claims with Data': 'Persuading with Data', 'Visualizing Data': 'Persuading with Data',
     'Mapping Data': 'Persuading with Data',
-    'Telling Multi-Modal Stories with Data': 'Persuading with Data' };
+    'Telling Stories with Data': 'Persuading with Data' };

   function filterCards() {